 In managing school staffing issues, governing bodies must ensure they comply with employment law which is non-devolved.
 Governing bodies should seek their own legal advice where required.

-How can governors keep up to date with mandatory training when they can’t meet face-to-face?
+How can governors keep up to date with mandatory training if they cannot meet face-to-face?

 Many local authorities and some regional consortia provide online training for governors.
-If this is not available in your area, we advise you to think carefully about what is essential training at this time and make allowances that limit the need for suspensions where training has not been possible.
+If this is not available in your area, we advise you to seek advice from your local authority.

-At this current time it is not practical or possible to conduct elections.
-To avoid leaving gaps in governing bodies, these governors should remain in post until such time that elections can take place when the situation normalises.
+At this current time it may not be practical or possible to conduct elections for parent/teacher/staff governors.
+If virtual elections are not possible, to avoid leaving gaps in governing bodies, if possible and with agreement from the whole governing body, these governors can remain in post until such time elections can take place when the situation normalises.

-How can governing bodies make changes to school session times?
+How can governing bodies make changes to school session times to aid social distancing?

 How should governing bodies conduct hearings such as formal complaints and exclusion reviews?